BITSS-OPA/opa-deworming/code/05_final_opa.md

 - $E_{t}$: earnings individuals are expected to generate at period t
 - $r$: real interest rate as the discounting rate
 - $t$: period t.
-Period 0 represent time of intervention.
+Period 0 represents time of intervention.
 Individuals are assumed to enter the labor market 9 years after treatment.

 ```r